MKCAPITAL/MKCAPITAL/README.md

 - 👋 Hi, I’m MK CEO @MKCAPITAL
-- 👀 I’m interested in mother Naature
+- 👀 I’m interested in mother Nature
 - 🌱 I’m currently learning more about Blockchain and cryptocurencies.
 - 💞️ I’m looking to collaborate on anybody doing  project or developing a solution as a fintech.
 - 📫 How to reach me email me in my inbox.